 Cost of Living in Portugal

-Portugal to this day amazes expats and digital nomads by how cheap it is.
+Portugal amazes expats and digital nomads with its affordability.
 Even compared with cheaper European countries like Spain, it still stands out.

 Of course, how much you spend depends on where you live and what you do.
 If you chose to live in the heart of Lisbon, a couple can live a good life from €2,000 to €2,500 a month.
-If you’re looking for something a bit more pocket-friendly, you can always check out the Silver Coast, the Algarve, or Porto.
-There, you can live quite comfortably at just €1,500 a month.
+If you’re looking for something a bit more pocket-friendly, you can always check out the Silver Coast or Porto where you can live quite comfortably at just €1,500 a month.

 Below are a few approximate costs of a digital nomad in Portugal:

 - Meal for two at a mid-range restaurant: €25

 - Renting an apartment in Lisbon or Porto: €650-€850

 - Basic utilities and internet: €100

 How To Find a Place To Stay in Portugal

 The Portuguese real estate market received a lot of investment in recent years.
 Especially in Porto and Lisbon, you’ll find an abundance of shiny new Airbnb units, ideal for digital nomads.
 As for coastal areas, you will find hotels and hostels literally two steps from the beach.